google/syzkaller/docs/linux/kernel_configs.md

 # Linux kernel configs

-List of recommended kernel configs for `syzkaller`:
+List of recommended kernel configs for `syzkaller`.
+See [syzbot config](/dashboard/config/upstream-kasan.config) for a reference config.

 ## Syzkaller features